 Our main independent variable is board diversity.
 Our five diversity indicators are variety in nationality (Turkish vs. non-Turkish), gender, independence, age, and education.
 We measure the first three as dichotomous indicator variables.
 Age and education are measured as categorical variables and only for boards where this data are available for more than half of the board members.
 We classify age into five categories: 25-35 (1), 36-45 (2), 46-55 (3), 56-65 (4), and greater than 65 years (5).
 Education is similarly classified into five categories (elementary, secondary, university, masters, and PhD), roughly based on the total number of years in education (5, 11, 16, 20, and more than 20).

-We then construct composite diversity indices, by calculating a Blau index value (Blau, 1977) for each diversity attribute and totaling them to create a Blau index for each board in our sample.
+We then construct a composite diversity index, by calculating a Blau value (Blau, 1977) for each diversity attribute and totaling them to create a Blau index for each board in our sample.
 We follow Harrison and Klein (2007) who note that heterogeneity in categorical attributes should be defined as “variety” and measured using the Blau Index, defined as:

 k